The Culture & Architecture

 10:00 am ~ Backstreet Cultural Museum Private Tour

-Discover the traditions and spirit of New Orleans at the Backstreet Cultural Museum, a one-of-a-kind institution preserving the city’s African American culture.
-Founded by Sylvester “Hawk” Francis, the museum is located in the Tremé, the oldest African American neighborhood in America.
-In the 18th and early 19th centuries, free persons of color and eventually those African slaves who obtained, bought or bargained for their freedom were able to acquire and own property in Tremé.
-The Backstreet Cultural Museum houses an extraordinary collection of Mardi Gras Indian suits, Social Aid and Pleasure Club memorabilia, jazz funeral footage, and artifacts that tell the story of community resilience and creativity.
-A visit here offers an intimate look into the living traditions that make New Orleans unlike any other city.
+Discover the traditions and spirit of New Orleans at the Backstreet Cultural Museum, a one-of-a-kind institution dedicated to preserving the city’s African American culture.
+Founded by Sylvester “Hawk” Francis, the museum is situated in Tremé, the oldest African American neighborhood in the country.
+In the 18th and early 19th centuries, free people of color, and eventually enslaved Africans who gained, bought, or negotiated for their freedom, were able to acquire and own property in Tremé.
+The Backstreet Cultural Museum houses an exceptional collection of Mardi Gras Indian suits, Social Aid and Pleasure Club memorabilia, jazz funeral footage, and artifacts that highlight community resilience and creativity.
+Visiting here provides an intimate glimpse into the living traditions that make New Orleans uniquely special.

 Backstreet Cultural Museum